pradeesi/HybridCloudApp/HybridCloudApp/Documentation/RaPi_with_Sensor.md

 ## 6. Test the Container on Raspberry Pi:

-Try to run the sensor container on your Raspberry Pi in an interactive mode using the following command -
+Login back into the Raspberry Pi and run the sensor container in an interactive mode using the following command -

 	sudo docker run --privileged -it -v /home/pi/settings:/usr/src/app/settings pradeesi/rapi_cl_hc_sensor